HIOTio/HIOTProto/specification.md

 destination for the message. (similarly, "C/5/4/3/2/1" could be used to send configuration data to device "5/4/3/2/1")

-The broker topic, "t", is the hierarchy of brokers used to route the message.
+The delegators topic, "t", is the hierarchy of delegatorss used to route the message.

 Path: see items 1 – 5 below